The Anti-bullying and Secondary Education Ombudsmen — Elev- Lærling- og mobbeombudene i Norge

 They shall contribute to the children’s well-being, happiness, attainment and feeling of self-worth, and they shall combat harassment and bullying.
 If a child experiences harassment or bullying, the kindergarten must deal with, stop and follow up on it.
 (Excerpt from the Framework plan)

-The Anti-bullying ombudsmen give advice to children, youth, parents and school to help protect the pupils right to a safe environment free from exclusion and bullying.
+The Anti-bullying ombud provides advice and guidance to children, youth, parents, and schools to protect the pupils right to a safe and positive school environment free from exclusion and bullying.

 Rules and regulations:

-The United Nations Convention on the Rights of the Child (UNCRC), The Norwegian Education Act (chapters regulating Upper Secondary Education and VET, chapter 9A)
+The United Nations Convention on the Rights of the Child (UNCRC), The Norwegian Education Act (chapters regulating Upper Secondary Education and VET, chapter 12)